FesonX/JobCrawler/README.md

 # JobCrawler

 ## Intro
-Scrapy Project For Crawling Job Information on 51Job
+Scrapy Project For Crawling Job Information on 51Job Based on Python3.

+> (You can check out the commits before to get project based on Python2, but it's not recommended due to Python2 doesn't support Chinese very well and many modules don't support Python2 any more.)

+In the latest version, the project now use MongoDB to save data.

 ## About Scrapy